-Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome • • • The updated SHMA (2017) recommended a demographic baseline of 867 dpa, adding that on balance, the market signals are quite strong and there is a notable affordable housing need, warranting a 10% (87 dpa) uplift.
-NY&Y Spatial Planning & Transport Technical Officer Group 31/07/17 'round table' discussion on CYC's compliance with the DtC in preparing the Local Plan Preferred Options, general information and request for consultation feedback • • • Reduction in the amount of growth around the periphery of the built-up area of the city Outcome of viability study showing the local plan is viable overall Representations to Preferred Options, Further Sites and Preferred Sites consultations by O East Riding of Yorkshire Council O English Heritage / Historic England O Environment Agency O Hambleton District Council O Harrogate Borough Council O Ryedale District Councii Technical Meeting on 17/03/14 with neighbouring authorities in the York Sub-area to discuss York's housing market area with a focus on either confirming current assumptions or identifying any changes to what has already been assumed • • Technical Meeting on 29/07/14 with neighbouring authorities to share the emerging evidence that will inform the housing requirement and policy approach to provision of housing in the publication draft of the York Local Plan • • • •
+Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome • • The updated SHMA (2017) recommended a demographic baseline of 867 dpa, adding that on balance, the market signals are quite strong and there is a notable affordable housing need, warranting a 10% (87 dpa) uplift.
+NY&Y Spatial Planning & Transport Technical Officer Group 31/07/17 'round table' discussion on CYC's compliance with the DtC in preparing the Local Plan Preferred Options, general information and request for consultation feedback • • • Reduction in the amount of growth around the periphery of the built-up area of the city Outcome of viability study showing the local plan is viable overall • • Representations to Preferred Options, Further Sites and Preferred Sites consultations by East Riding of Yorkshire Council English Heritage / Historic England Environment Agency Hambleton District Council Harrogate Borough Council Ryedale District Councii Technical Meeting on 17/03/14 with neighbouring authorities in the York Sub-area to discuss York's housing market area with a focus on either confirming current assumptions or identifying any changes to what has already been assumed • • • • • • • • Technical Meeting on 29/07/14 with neighbouring authorities to share the emerging evidence that will inform the housing requirement and policy approach to provision of housing in the publication draft of the York Local Plan • • • •

-Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome 2 Scale of employment growth (650 new jobs per annum over the plan period 221,500m2 B1-B8 and 13,200m2 other) Potential to increase inward commuting from adjacent authorities Leeds City Region (part) North Yorkshire and York Sub- Region (part) York Sub-area (part) comprising the City of York and parts of the following: Harrogate Borough Ryedale District Selby District Hambleton District York/ North Yorkshire/ East Riding LEP: Strategic Economic Plan Consultation Draft (Dec.
+Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome 2 Scale of employment growth (650 new jobs per annum over the plan period 221,500m 2 B1-B8 and 13,200m2 other) Potential to increase inward commuting from adjacent authorities Leeds City Region (part) North Yorkshire and York Sub- Region (part) York Sub-area (part) comprising the City of York and parts of the following: Harrogate Borough Ryedale District East Riding of Yorkshire Selby District Hambleton District York/ North Yorkshire/ East Riding LEP: Strategic Economic Plan Consultation Draft (Dec.
 2013) Full (Mar.
 2014) City of York Council Economic and Retailing Growth Analysis and Visioning Work (2013) indicates York's economy could support on average approximately 1000 jobs per year Oxford Economics (OE) job growth forecasts (2015) indicate jobs growth to be 650 jobs per annum over the plan period.
 Experian economic forecasts used within the Regional Econometric Model (REM) have been used for sensitivity testing and these broadly support the original growth projections included in the OE 2015 model.
 The Employment Land Review (2016) states that the Experian REM forecast demonstrates that the forecast of job growth and consequent land requirements for York aligns with the forecasts of adjoining authorities within the Functional Economic Area.
-Work with other (adjoining) authorities to gather evidence on the diversion of trade from other centres aspirations for more higher value jobs Plan will focus economic development in the city centre and other sustainable locations and support a more balanced provision of jobs and Public transport patronage data Links between employment growth and housing growth • The City of York Local Plan seeks to ensure sufficient employment land is available to foster and enhance the economic base that already exists and enable York to continue as a 'Sub- Regional City' and a driver for the sub- Area's economy. • The City of York Local Plan seeks to provide sufficient residential site allocations within its local authority area boundary to enable people to live and work in York, thereby minimising any increase in inward or outward commuting.
-Alignment of York's economic forecast with that of adjoining authorities enables a coherent assessment of any strategic issues identified through activity under the Duty to Co-operate on strategic planning matters.
-More provision to give a wider choice of sites and ensure flexibility of supply.
-Minimising the increase in inward or outward commuting
+Work with other (adjoining) authorities to gather evidence on the diversion of trade from other centres meeting the aspirations for more higher value jobs other sustainable locations and support a more balanced provision of jobs and Public transport patronage data Links between employment growth and housing growth The City of York Local Plan seeks to ensure sufficient employment land is available to foster and enhance the economic base that already exists and enable York to continue as a 'Sub- Regional City' and a driver for the sub- Area's economy.
+The City of York Local Plan seeks to provide sufficient residential site allocations within its local authority area boundary to enable people to live and work in York, thereby minimising any increase in inward or outward commuting. • More provision to give a wider choice of sites and ensure flexibility of supply.